-Finally, MARC considers the type of GRE obligation as well as the potential for rating differences even among similar obligations for the same GRE.
+Where MARC is providing an opinion on the credit quality of the GRE's individual obligations or issues as opposed to an opinion of its general creditworthiness, the rating agency considers the nature of the obligation as well as the potential for rating differences even among similar obligations for the same GRE.
 Some obligations of a GRE may be rated higher than others on account of a change in the legal status of the GRE which affects the credit standing of securities issued after the change as compared to prior issuances, differences in the seniority, type of obligation or structural support and other factors.
 Senior GRE obligations may be secured by revenue pledges which may be backstopped by the government or other relevant governmental unit in the event revenues are insufficient.